-New Zealand homes, businesses, and communities have a critical reliance on a safe, secure, resilient, and affordable supply of electricity for their health and wellbeing.
-In addition to directly powering communities, electricity is critical to the operation of essential other services, such many as telecommunications and reticulation. water Exacerbating this critical reliance is the increasing importance of electricity to New Zealand's transition to a decarbonised energy system, where public and private transport and warm homes will be reliant on a secure electricity supply.
+New Zealand homes, businesses, and communities have a critical reliance on a safe, secure, resilient, and affordable supply of electricity for their health and In addition to directly powering communities, electricity is critical to the operation of essential other services, such many as telecommunications and reticulation. water Exacerbating this critical reliance is the increasing importance of electricity to New Zealand's transition to a decarbonised energy system, where public and private transport and warm homes will be reliant on a secure electricity supply.

-has largely chosen to lock in the status quo when the electricity distribution sector is about the face the biggest transformation in 100 years.
+It is disappointing that the Commission has largely chosen to lock in the status quo when the electricity distribution sector is about the face the biggest transformation in 100 years.